actris-ares/actris-earlinet-2024_annual_collection/README.md

 **ACTRIS-EARLINET 2024 ANNUAL COLLECTION**

+ACTRIS-EARLINET 2024 aerosol optical property profiles.
 This dataset collects all the aerosol optical property profiles collected in 2024 at aerosol remote sensing stations.
-This dataset is an incremental dataset: data collected in 2024 are added as soon as a new observation collected in 2024 is added on the ACTRIS/EARLINET database.
+This dataset is incremental: data collected in 2024 are added as soon as a new observation is collected in 2024 and added to the ACTRIS/EARLINET database.

 This collection contains for each station (if available):
 - all the aerosol backscatter profiles at 355, 532 e 1064nm;